python/devguide/getting-started/setup-building.rst

 To build for Emscripten, you will need to cross-compile CPython.
 This requires a C compiler just like building for :ref:`Unix <unix-compiling>` as well as:

-1. The Emscripten compiler
+* The Emscripten compiler
-2. Node.js
+* Node.js

-The simplest way to install the Emscripten compiler is as follows:
+The simplest way to install the Emscripten compiler is:

 .. code-block:: sh